Selwyn Riumana

 Selwyn Riumana (born June 30, 1966) is a member of the National Parliament of the Solomon Islands.
 He lives in Isabel Province, and previously served as Minister of Agriculture and Livestock of the Solomon Islands.

+On December of 2022, Riumana was a serious partner of the First Maritime Training Forum in the Solomon Islands due to his state as a member of the National Parliament of the Solomon Islands.
+Some goals of the Forum were based on Riumana's thoughts.